estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

 GRANT SELECT ON *.* TO 'flow_capture';
 GRANT INSERT, UPDATE, DELETE ON flow.watermarks TO 'flow_capture';
 ```
-3. Configure the binary log to retain data for at least seven days, if previously set lower.
-If possible, it's recommended to use the default MySQL setting of 2592000 seconds (30 days).
+3. Configure the binary log to retain data for the default MySQL setting of 30 days, if previously set lower.
 ```sql
 SET PERSIST binlog_expire_logs_seconds = 2592000;
 ```